orsonteodoro/oiledmachine-overlay/README.md

 removal of markings for Python 3.10 support in PYTHON_COMPAT.
 Only full access Python will be made available on this overlay.
 The older Python is necessary for QA testing for both the Clang compiler and downstream projects but denied by the distro.
-The distro's manifest ban is bad because it goes against the spirit of the GPL with the right to hack.
+The distro's manifest update ban for older Python 3.10 ebuilds is bad because it goes against the spirit of the GPL with the right to hack.

 Consider the following release cycles when choosing a mutually exclusive gcc_slot_*: